sshukul/MoaiSpriter/README.md

 Mac binary and XCode project supplied, Windows or Linux has to be compiled separately.

 2. Raw spriter data and assets - /raw - For a complex scorpion animated character, with detailed multi-level bone structure, pivot points, rotatation angles > 360 degrees etc. for demonstration of features.
-Assets have been colored and modified to discourage re-use in games, they are for demonstration purposes only.
+Assets have been silhouetted to discourage re-use in games, they are for demonstration purposes only.

 3. Demo project and Moai integration Plugin - /plugin_sample - Sample Moai lua project which runs exported scorpion animation.
 The sample project also has a submodule called moai_spriter_plugin which will need to be cloned in any of your Moai games